The long weekend is quickly approaching. Next Monday, May 20th is Victoria Day.

 Trail Troupers: Nature Walks for Kids

-Pacific Spirit Regional Park,
+Pacific Spirit Regional Park, 10 to 11 am

 Free Nature Walk offered by Pacific Spirit Park Youth Committee.
 Please note that parents must accompany their children.
 Visitow.ly/gpkEO for meeting spots.